-Dr Davison has been the Starbridge Associate Professor in Theology and Natural Sciences since 2014.
-Before he moved into theology he was a scientist, and he holds undergraduate degrees and doctorates in both natural science and theology.
-Before his current appointment, Andrew taught Christian doctrine at Oxford and Cambridge.
+Professor Davison was appointed to the Starbridge position in Theology and Natural Sciences in 2014, becoming a professor in 2023.
+Before he moved into theology, he was a scientist (a chemist, then a biochemist), going on to teach Christian doctrine at Oxford and Cambridge.
+He holds undergraduate degrees and doctorates in both natural science and theology.
 He is a fellow of Corpus Christi College, where is he also Dean of Chapel, having been ordained in 2003.

 Education